dotnet/ai-samples/src/microsoft-extensions-ai/azure-ai-inference/AzureAIInferenceExamples/README.md

 1. Open your terminal
 1. Navigate to the *AzureAIInferenceExamples* project directory
-1. Run the applicaton using `dotnet run`
+1. Run the application using `dotnet run`

     ```dotnetcli
     dotnet run